 You will find an amazing abundance of wildlife in the pristine silence of this magnificent setting.
 Wildlife tracks are everywhere, including wolf, and the distinctive hop pattern of weasels.
 When weasels hop, their back feet go into the same places their front paws went, making a recognizable track.
 And if you want to see moose in the park in winter, the best places are on the south and east-facing slopes where they feed on bushes.
 A variety of snowshoe opportunities are available in Grand Teton.
 The National Park Service offers a map for the trails described below.

 Moose-Wilson Road provides access to several trailheads in the summer.
 Part of Moose-Wilson Road is closed in the winter, however, and becomes a great snowshoeing trail.
 The trail is an easy 5.8 miles round trip with 500 ft elevation gain.
 To access the Moose-Wilson Road snowshoe trail, you can drive 3 miles south from Moose to Death Canyon Road and park on your right.
-Or you can drive north from from Teton Village to Jackson Hole Mountain Resort, enter the park, go one mile and park at Granite Canyon Trailhead.
+Or you can drive north from Teton Village to Jackson Hole Mountain Resort, enter the park, go one mile, and park at Granite Canyon Trailhead.

 If you park near Death Canyon Road, you can access Phelps Lake Overlook, which typically starts from Death Canyon Trailhead.
 In the winter, you can still snowshoe up Death Canyon Road, past the trailhead, to the overlook.
-This is a moderate 5.2-mile round-trip, with total altitude gain of 730 feet.
+This is a moderate 5.2-mile round-trip, with a total altitude gain of 730 feet.
 As an alternative to the Overlook, you can snowshoe south from the parking area at Death Canyon Road to view Phelps Lake from the south.
 This route is also a moderate route of 4 miles and 300 feet of elevation gain.

 If you park near Granite Canyon Trailhead, you can snowshoe north on Moose-Wilson Road to access a trail that takes you to the same southern view of Phelps Lake.